 In terms of outreach activities, the broad ambition of EDHEC-Risk and Princeton ORFE is not only to develop cutting-edge research in investment solutions, but also to make sure that the investment industry will benefit from whatever useful academic insights will be generated through these research efforts.

 Over the years, the research partnership has evolved to encompass a number of dimensions including:

 Following a formal RFP process, EDHEC-Risk Institute and Princeton ORFE have been jointly selected to provide assistance to CalPERS in the design, development and implementation of a factor-based approach to asset allocation and asset-liability management (ALM).
 The project is currently in its second phase, with a focus on smart equity factor indices and capital market assumptions for ALM analysis.
 Within the partnership itself, the selection of a small number of private research projects contributes to satisfying two key criteria: coherence with the strategic focus of the partnership (investment solutions) and impact of the private research (to compensate for the lack of public output).

-With the support of Merrill Lynch Wealth Management, we will launch early 2018 a series of EDHEC-Princeton goal-based investing indices.
-These indices represent an incarnation of some of the latest academic thinking in Goal-Based Investing, and are meant to encourage and facilitate the launch of welfare-improving forms of investment solutions.
+With the support of Merrill Lynch Wealth Management, we launched a series of EDHECPrinceton Retirement Goal-Based Investing Indices in May 2018.
+The index series represents an incarnation of some of the latest academic thinking in Goal-Based Investing, and are meant to encourage and facilitate the launch of welfareimproving forms of investment solutions.
 They are expected to provide strong marketing impact in the arena of investment solutions for individuals, especially in the context of retirement investing.